 - Create a new run using that schema, with an exclude list of previously discovered candidates

-Step 1: Retrieve the Schema
+Step 1: Retrieve the Search Schema

 Exclude List Parameters